Allergy Immunotherapy: Get Back to the Great Outdoors

 - By using allergy immunotherapy (allergy injections to retrain your immune system so that you are less allergic)

 Once we find what you are allergic to, we will give you tips and advice on how to reduce your exposure to the offending allergens.
 This can help significantly for some people.
 However, it is difficult to completely avoid things like dust mites, molds, and pollens, and most people are unwilling to remove beloved pets from their homes.
 Pollens can blow for more than 300 miles.
 Some people ask if moving would help their symptoms.
 While moving may buy you a year or two, allergies exist throughout the world.
 Plus, if you are allergic, you would likely develop allergies to the local pollens and molds within a few years.

 Medications have come a long way in the past 30 years.
 We now have non-sedating antihistamines, and nose sprays that put a small amount of a steroid or antihistamine right where you need it on your nasal mucosa.
 Drug companies spend a lot of money trying to get you to buy their products so this is what most people think of when they think of allergy treatment.
-Unfortunately, the benefit from allergy medicines is fairly limited.
-We use them all the time, but most antihistamines only improve your symptoms about 25% while most nasal sprays help about 45-50%.
+Unfortunately, the benefit of allergy medicines is fairly limited.
+We use them all the time, but most antihistamines only improve your symptoms by about 25% while most nasal sprays help by about 45-50%.

 How Allergy Immunotherapy Works

 Allergy injections work by retraining your immune system.
 When your body is exposed to anything through your mouth, eyes, nose, or lungs, it has to decide if it is an infection.
 If you have allergies, your body mistakenly decides that otherwise harmless pollens, danders, and other proteins are an infection.
 It tries to get rid of the allergen just as it would try to remove an infection.
 Your body can’t get rid of the allergen, though, since it is everywhere in the air.